Review of the Episode "Mad Trap" in the Cartoon Inspector Gadget

 Interesting Fact #2 Gadget Gives His Boss Chief Quimby a Message to Read

 This episode is also the only time in which Inspector Gadget gives his boss Chief Quimby a message to read.
 Chief Quimby is sitting at a park in Metro City feeding some birds because the amount of crime in Metro City has dropped so much that his headquarters are closed until further notice.
+As usual, the message does indeed self-destruct with the only difference being that the person giving the message is different.

 Final Analysis of the Episode MAD Trap